 For any set of numbers, the median is the midpoint, where half the numbers are lower and half the numbers are higher.
 The average of a set of numbers is the total of all the numbers in the set, divided by the number of items in that set.
 For further details, please see the sample speed distribution curve in Cisco GCI Supplement: Cloud Readiness Regional Details.

-Q. Are there any other factors besides the ones listed above that might impact the end-user cloud experience?
+Q. Are there any other factors, besides those listed above, that might impact the end-user cloud experience?

 A. Yes, besides the upload and download speeds and latency of the ISP network, the location of the content providers’ servers or content distribution network (CDN) and their distance from the Internet service provider (ISP) network are factors.
 It is estimated that latency increases by 1 millisecond for every additional 150 miles travelled by a video stream.

-Q. May I or my organization or company use or publish Cisco Global Cloud Index forecast data?
+Q. May I or my organization or company use or publish Cisco GCI forecast data?

-Q. Where can I direct questions about the Cisco Global Cloud Index?
+Q. Where can I direct questions about the Cisco GCI?